razuf/apa/README.md

 iex> :math.pow(2, 1500)
 ** (ArithmeticError) bad argument in arithmetic expression
 ```

+On a short research I found the existing lib EAPA have some limits and disadvantages:

+[EAPA](https://github.com/Vonmo/eapa) (Erlang/Elixir Arbitrary-Precision Arithmetic)
+a) Customized precision up to 126 decimal places (current realization)
+Why only 126 decimal places?
+Apa should not have that limit!

+b) EAPA is a NIF extension written on Rust -> performance fine, but bad in case of dependencies f.e. for [Nerves](https://www.nerves-project.org/).
+Apa is in pure Elixir with no dependency - running on any [Nerves device](https://hexdocs.pm/nerves/targets.html/).

-Later I found Decimal which looks very nice and useful (written by Eric Meadows-Jönsson!) -
-so there is already a solution nice, stable and full featured!
+Later I found [Decimal](https://github.com/ericmj/decimal) which looks very nice and useful (written by Eric Meadows-Jönsson!) - so there is already a solution - nice, stable and full featured!
 I used it in Phoenix with Ecto without thinking about it ... but that's life.

-Anyway I had fun on Eastern 2020. ;-)
+Anyway I had fun with Apa on Eastern 2020. ;-)

-A little feature I could offer compared to Decimal (but of course could be easily expanded there too):
+A little feature I could offer compared to [Decimal](https://github.com/ericmj/decimal) (but of course could be easily expanded there too)

 ```elixir
 "0.30000000000000004" - "0.30000000000000003"
 "0.00000000000000001"
 ```

-Or calc and compare directly with strings (ecto/database)
+Or calc and compare directly with strings in case of ecto/database

 with Decimal: